GSA/Section508.gov/_pages/acquisition/2022-06-17-sell-acr-vpat-faq.md

 You are responsible for completing an ACR for the product you developed.

 ### My product does not conform to all the relevant Section 508 Technical Standards.
 Will this prevent the federal government from purchasing my product?
-No. Your product will be still be considered for purchase even if all of the Section 508 Technical Standards are not met.
+No. Your product will still be considered for purchase even if all of the Section 508 Technical Standards are not met.
 Your product will be compared to other similar commercially available products for potential purchase.

 ### What do I enter under the columns “Conformance Level” and "Remarks and Explanations"?
 In the Conformance Level column, you enter terms to describe to what extent your product meets a specific standard.
 Conformance Level terms are: Supports, Partially Supports, Does Not Support, or Not Applicable.
 If your product Partially Supports or Does Not Support the standard, you should provide a comment in the Remarks and Explanations column that indicates how the standard is not met/fully met.
 Definitions of the terms used in the Conformance Level column are available in the Essential Requirements for Authors section of the VPAT<sup>&trade;</sup> template.